pbuzdygan/rakit/README.md

 # Network mode for Rakit - recommended for using all Rakit API's integrations
     network_mode: host

-# Rakit backend/frontend listens on port 8011 inside the container - required only in different than "network_mode host" modes
+# Rakit backend/frontend listens on port 8011 inside the container
+# Not required in "network_mode host"
 #    ports:
 #      - "8011:8011"